amsks/amsks.github.io/Reading.md

 - 21 Laws for the 21st century - Harari
 - The Selfish Gene - Dawkins
 - [Thou Shall Not Commit Logical fallacies](https://yourlogicalfallacyis.com/?fbclid=IwAR0-myXMlJLUVnXhpS7LSx4neNjZqRnz4f4I7fFhbvE70TWI-qVV8egFJps)
+- Levathian - Hobbs
+  - One of the classic ideas that come out of this with Game Theory as a reference would be a dicounting factor for teh future, or the 'shadow of the future', which would help in evaluating cooperation for the future.
+So, in probabilistic games, maybe Nash Equilibria can be shaped by tampering with this shadow of the future